 Monotonous background music lulls your audience to sleep, while a soundtrack with ebbs and flows keeps stimulating the viewers.
 You will want the music to move to the highest point when the video is in a dramatic part, and ease away when the scene is calm.

-Add Music to Video without Re-encoding?
+1. How to Add Music to Video without Re-encoding?

 Is it possible to replace background music or add audio to video without re-encoding?
 The answer would be YES as long as you don't change any video settings.
 With 44,100 samples carried per second (audio sample rate standard used for CD and MP3), there is no need of audio decoding for so-called accurate I-frame seeking in video editing.
 You just mux video and audio tracks together.
 That's why you should be able to add music to a video without re-encoding in most video/audio mergers.